-California State University Channel Islands is committed to becoming a more environmentally sustainable campus.
+California State University Channel Islands (CI) is committed to becoming a more environmentally sustainable campus.
 CI identifies sustainability as one of the strategic goals for the campus.
 The institution seeks to reduce the impact of its operations by responsibly managing its facilities and resources.
 New and innovative sustainability efforts are underway across campus, actively involving students, faculty, staff, and community partners.

 About the Task Force

 The Sustainability Task Force at CI has been working for several years to advance sustainability initiatives across the campus.
 While members of the Task Force are appointed to represent different areas of the campus, all interested members of the CI community are welcome to participate in sustainability projects.
 The work of the Task force focuses on five primary areas of sustainability:

 - Building Design